I think the saying is true: Did it really happen if you didn’t log it in Strava?

 Give this sync a few minutes to update.

-Connecting Strava and Garmin using Garmin Connect Webpage
+Connecting Strava and Garmin using the Garmin Connect Webpage

 As a Garmin user myself, I can guarantee that you spend most of your time logging workouts and other fitness stats using the Garmin Connect app.